UFO sightings in Albania: 7 August 2010

 The Albanian Army refused to comment on the incident to reporters.

-Ilirian Ciko, the Operational Director of the National Air Traffic Agency, stated that there were no airplane departures or landings at Tirana International Airport during that time, and only four planes were flying overhead at high altitudes.
+Ilirian Ciko, the Operational Director of the National Air Traffic Agency, stated that there were no airplane departures or landings at Tirana International Airport during that time, and only four planes at high altitudes were flying overhead.

 Petrit Sulaj, Director of the Civil Aviation Authority, confirmed that they had received "no official or unofficial information about the mentioned objects from aviation companies or agencies that are part of the air navigation systems."